metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

      Add the above path to the list in an appropriate place.
 You may have to adapt ROLE_ADMIN to the user role identifier appropriate for your application's security configuration.

+     It needs translation enabled in your app/config/config.yml:
+    ```yml
+         framework:
+             translator:      { fallbacks: ["%locale%"] }
+    ```
      The user interface has the following entries:
      - guard/statistics
      - guard/history/ipAddress (replace 'ipAddress' by an actual ip address)
      - guard/statistics/username (replace 'username' by an actual username)

      The default template assumes you have base.html.twig still in app/Resources/views.
+     See configuration 13 to make it extend your applications layout.

      Resources/config/services.yml defines parameters for the controller class and the StatsPeriod formtype.
 You may override them to use your own (sub)classes.